-Every day around 14,000 Americans go through property water damage due to emergency situations.
+Every day around 14,000 Americans experience water damage to their property due to emergency situations.
 The issue with carpets absorbing water in such circumstances is that moisture can cause molds mildew and toxins.

 When carpet has been exposed to water, it’s important that you get rid of the excess moisture as quickly as possible.